fxlin/p3-tee/exp.md

 ![license](license.png)

 For those who wish to use SOD, we have ported the library.
-The build instruction and API documentation can be found in here.
+The build instruction and API documentation can be found in [here](sod.md) .

 Meanwhile, you should also feel free to pick your choice of libs.